 How much does wedding insurance cost?

 Wedding Protector Plan: Through the Wedding Protector Plan, cancellation/postponement insurance begins at $160, which will cover a wedding that costs up to $7,500.
-As the national average for weddings is closer to the $25,000-$35,000 range, policies that will adequately cover that amount will be $255 for $25,000 in coverage or $300 for $35,000.
-If your budget is significantly higher than this, we have very affordable coverage for weddings of all budgets.
-For example, if your wedding costs $175,000, a policy would only cost you $1,025.
+As the national average for weddings is closer to the $25,000-$35,000 range, policies that will adequately cover that amount will be $249 for $25,000 in coverage or $300 for $35,000.
+If your budget is higher or lower than this, we have very affordable coverage for weddings of all budgets.

 What is covered?

-The optional liability and liquor liability coverage can protect the bride and groom if a guest has an injury on premises and sues the couple, or if someone breaks something at the venue and the wedding couple has to pay the venue for those damages.
+The optional liability and liquor liability coverage can protect the couple if a guest has an injury on-premises and sues the newlyweds, or if someone breaks something at the venue and the couple has to pay for those damages.

 When do I need to purchase it?

 Wedding Protector Plan: We recommend purchasing a policy as soon as you begin putting deposits down for your wedding.
 Unfortunately, we have heard many stories about venues that continued booking weddings even though they were in the process of foreclosing or had begun the process of selling the venue to new owners that may not honor previous event bookings.